-An OCR software's ability to accurately analyze your document depends on the condition of the original and/or quality of the digital file.
+An OCR software's ability to accurately analyze your document is dependent on the condition of the original and/or quality of the digital file.

-If you don't have a digital document, or if what you have is poor quality, you can scan the original document using your OCR program as your scanning software.
+If you do not have a digital document, or if what you have is poor quality, you are able to scan the original document using your OCR program as your scanning software.

 No special skills are required to use OCR software.

-You should be aware that if your goal is 100% text accuracy, you will need to check and correct the text after it has gone through the original recognition process.
-The editing/correcting process could take a considerable amount of time for large amounts of text and/or poor quality original text.
+You should be aware that if your goal is 100% text accuracy, you will need to check and correct the text after it has completed the original recognition process.
+The system cannot do this check itself.
+The editing/correcting process may take a considerable amount of time for large amounts of text and/or poor quality original text.

 For more information on how to obtain a quality image, please consult the LibGuide on How to Use Digital Tools for Archival Research.

-We are digitizing documents faster than we can create the metadata needed to accompany them.
 Thinking through your intentions for the final OCR'd text will help you to create a final text that is rich in all of the appropriate ways.
-For example, you should consider the level of precision you wish to have in your final text.
+You should consider the level of precision you wish to have in your final text.
 Should it be a facsimile style representation of the full-text?
 Or, are certain standards required for the repository you may be sending the text to in the future?
-It also is important that all collaborators are on the same page in terms of requirements and expectations for the final product.
+It is also important that all collaborators are on the same page in terms of requirements and expectations for the final product.

 Understanding how the OCR software will handle your text is also an important consideration.
-You should consider the structural elements of you text like the headings, images, tables, captions, and even the font and language.
+You should consider the structural elements of your text like the headings, images, tables, captions, and even the font and language.
 How will the OCR software deal with each of these elements?
 What can you do to help the process go as smoothly as possible?
-Deskewing, cropping, etc.
+De-skewing, cropping, etc.

 In you planning for the uses of your output, you may have already considered the output file format of your final text document.
 Keep in mind that making your text widely searchable is one of the main uses of OCR.
 Consider the best format for your project based on who you want to have access to your text as well as how you could make it accessible to your intended audience.